• Facebook

 Spoon in bowl of caramelized onions.

-Did you make these sauteed onions?
+Did you try these sauteed onions on your steak?

-Please leave a comment and rating below, if you loved this post on how to saute onions.
+Please leave a comment and rating below, if you loved this post on how to sautee onions.
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 HUNGRY FOR MORE?
 For more great Platings & Pairings recipes, be sure to follow me on Pinterest, TikTok, Facebook, YouTube and Twitter.